-- 1. The student should notify the Student Advisor of the plan to finish all current coursework by X date.
-In the message state the intent to enroll in the desired course by X date.
-Copy this message to the appropriate Course Coordinator. - 2.
-The student will communicate with the appropriate Course Coordinator to assure that there is no compelling reason that this course may not be a good choice. - When the Student Advisor receives approval from the Course Coordinator, the Student Advisor will forward an Add/Drop from to the Registrar with a copy to the student, Course Coordinator, and
+1. The student should notify the Student Advisor of

+2. The student will communicate with the appropriate Course Coordinator to assure that there is no compelling reason that this course may not be a good choice.

+3. When the Student Advisor receives approval from the Course Coordinator, the Student Advisor will forward an Add/Drop from to the Registrar with a copy to the student, Course Coordinator, and Department Chair.
-Department Chair.